Rozkoš Reservoir: History

 The construction of the reservoir near Česká Skalice was considered as early as 1923.
 In 1939, a general project was drawn up, according to which preparations took place in the years 1946–1950.
 The building of the reservoir dam began in 1951, however after one year of construction, further works were halted.
 The construction of the dam was resumed in 1965 and completed in 1972.
 Permission for permanent operation was granted by the Ministry of Forestry and Water Management on 1 January 1976.

 Purpose

-Rozkoš serves the flood protection of the lower course of the Úpa and Metuje Rivers and as retention basin, and is also used for summer recreation, water sports and for the breeding of fish.
+Rozkoš serves as flood protection of the lower course of the Úpa and Metuje rivers and as a retention basin, and is also used for summer recreation, water sports and breeding of fish.
 A small hydroelectric power plant with installed capacity 675 kW is located on the main dam.
 The reservoir is also an important ornithological site with more than 270 species of birds, of which more than 120 species nest here.

 Near Česká Skalice is located Campsite Rozkoš.